dandemello/https---github.com-dandemello-myblog/content/blog/glorify/index.md

 **3.**  Think long-term and start building unique experiences (in this case, content) since day one.

-Glorify is a great product in an huge market, so I expect them to reach at least the Calm app’s current size.
+Glorify is a great product in a huge market, so I expect them to reach at least the Calm app’s current size.

 Although the design is overall great, there are some points I would change to make it better.
 I made a more complete product breakdown on my blog, feel free to check it out!